 I am a shop teacher at Altmar Parish Williamstown Central Junior Senior High School, along with being the NASP archery coach and varsity soccer and softball coach.
 My wife, Jill, is an elementary school teacher at APW along with overseeing BCN's Children's Ministry.
 We have three wonderful daughers.
 Our oldest is married to a Christ loving man.
 Our middle daughter is in college and our youngest is still in high school.
 They all attend BCN.

 “I’ve been an Elder at Believers Chapel North since 2013, during which I also spent a period of time as Youth Pastor.
 I see my role now as assisting and supporting the Senior Pastor in ministering to the congregation of BCN, as well discipleship on a personal level with members of the church.

 I am a co-owner and Projects Administrator for Marcellus Construction Inc. My wife, Ashleigh and I love living in Mexico, where I grew up attending BCN.
-We have the sweetest, spunkiest daughter, Aveline.”
+We have three of the sweetest, spunkiest daughters, Aveline, Eliana and Ivy.”

 “I was installed as an Elder at BCN in March of 2006.
 My wife, Peggy and I see our role as just loving on and serving the body of Christ, empowering the church to fulfill its mission.
 BCN is a special place for us, we came here looking for a biblically solid church that preached the gospel… and have never looked back.

 I’ve lived in Central NY all my life.
 I grew up in Liverpool and moved to Oswego County after marrying Peggy.
 I attended a Christian College in Arkansas for two years before coming home to finish at Oswego State (which I never did.)
-I am President and Operations Director for Syracuse Utilities, Inc. We live in Mexico now.
-Our two daughters graduated from Mexico Academy and live on their own.”
+I am President and Operations Director for Syracuse Utilities, Inc. Our two daughters graduated from Mexico Academy and live on their own.”